 We were privileged to have the mayor of coventrys Jaguar F-Pace plug in hybrid vehicle (PHEV), booked in with us for the fitting of running boards.

-A new customer contacted us with regards to their Audi Etron,making a grinding noise,and various fault codes on the dashboard,with the vehicle going into limp mode.
+A new customer contacted us with regards to their Audi Etron,making a grinding noise,and various fault messages on the dashboard,with the vehicle going into "limp" mode.

 After further investigation we found the main motor had suffered water ingress.Above photo shows water droplets on the protective cover from the main motor.